ratatui/ratatui-website/src/content/docs/recipes/layout/index.md

 ---
-title: "How-to: Layout UIs"
+title: "Recipes: UI Layout"
 sidebar:
   order: 0
-  label: Layout UIs
+  label: UI Layout
 ---

 In this section we will cover layout basics and advanced techniques.